gcash/bchd/bchrpc/README.md

 $ bchd --grpclisten=<your_interface>
 ```

-## Serving bchrpc API through an NGINX reverse proxy
+## Serving bchrpc API through an NGINX reverse proxy (optional)
-For various reasons, like load balancing, ssl handling, etc. It might be handy to serve the bchrpc API thourgh a reverse proxy.
-Here we provide
+For various reasons, like load balancing, ssl handling, etc. It might be handy to serve the bchrpc API thourgh a reverse proxy, although not necessary.
+Here we provide a sample config for NGINX.

 ### Upstream
 With load balancing